-Miles has been doing stuff with Scala for the last 10 years, most recently with Underscore and Precog.
+Miles has been doing stuff with Scala for more than ten years, currently with Underscore Consulting.
 His best known project, the Scala generic programming library shapeless, is the weapon of choice wherever boilerplate needs to be scrapped or arities abstracted over.

 Spark Streaming is a new extension to the Spark cluster computing framework that enables high-speed, fault-tolerant stream processing through a high-level Scala API.

 Scala provides a wide variety of productivity- and correctness-enhancing features, but some of those come at the cost of performance.
 I will discuss how to design Scala applications to take maximal advantage of Scala's best features while still yielding Java-like performance--or better since you can spend your time thinking and optimizing instead of writing boilerplate!

 Rex Kerr is a neurobiologist at the HHMI Janelia Farm Research Campus who uses Scala for high-performance image analysis, behavioral quantification, and statistics.